box/developer.box.com/content/pages/sign/30-request-options/70-in-person.md

 </Tab>
 </Tabs>

-Browsing to the embed URL shows the signature interface for the first
+Browsing to the embedded URL shows the signature interface for the first
 signer:

 ![First in person signer](images/sign-inperson-first.png)